Intermittent claudication refers to an aching pain in your legs when you walk or exercise that goes away when you rest. The pain may affect your:

 - Eat a balanced, healthy diet (a low-carbohydrate diet has proven helpful in diabetes control and weight loss).

-A main aim of treatment is to reduce the risk of heart attack, which is associated with PAD.
+A main aim of treatment is to

 Your doctor may prescribe drugs to help with lowering blood pressure and lipids.
 They also may prescribe drugs to improve blood flow to your legs.
 Antiplatelet drugs have been shown to reduce the risk of heart problems associated with atherosclerosis and PAD, although they don’t improve claudication.